How to Make Good Decisions, as Explained by Psychologists

 Recognize decision fatigue for what it is.
 When you’re tempted to make a choice that you know goes against your best interest, ask yourself if you would make the same choice if you weren’t overwhelmed.

-While this won’t curtail all poor decisions — we’re only human, after all — identifying decision fatigue for what it
+While this won’t curtail all poor decisions — we’re only human, after all — identifying decision fatigue for what it is leads to good decision making overall.

 Want to be more productive?